 MUS 105-106 - Concert Choir.
-Cr.
-1 hr MUS 205-206 - Concert Choir.
+MUS 205-206 - Concert Choir.
 Cr.
 1 hr

 Provides opportunities for those interested in singing and performing vocal music of numerous periods and styles.
 Admission is gained by audition or invitation of the choral director.